salvakantero/RedPlanet_CPC/Readme.txt

 RED PLANET - Amstrad CPC
 ========================
-salvaKantero:   Program, GFX, SFX
+salvaKantero:   Program / Graphics
-tacha:          Music
+tacha:          Music / Sound effects
 masterklown:    Cover illustration
 blackmores:     Betatesting

-A very special thanks to the "Mojon Twins" for refining and sharing their MK1 game engine.
+A very special thanks to the "Mojon Twins" for refining and sharing their MK1 game engine for CPC.